Levi Harris

 Chapel Hill, NC 27514

-Previously, during my undergrad at UNC, I worked with Dr. Gedas Bertasius to build pipelines for structured video generation and human behavioral modeling.
-Together we also built massive, (i.e., 30TB+) densely annotated datasets to push video understanding models to new limits.
+During my undergrad at UNC, I also worked with Dr. Gedas Bertasius to build densely annotated datasets for structured video generation and human behavioral modeling using basketball broadcast footage.

 selected publications